Probate Q&A Series

 Detailed Answer

-When a person who lived in Tennessee owned real or personal property here in North Carolina at the time of death, you must open ancillary probate in North Carolina to administer that out-of-state estate.
+When a person who lived in Tennessee owned real or personal property here in North Carolina at the time of death, you may need to open ancillary probate in North Carolina to administer certain North Carolina property from that out-of-state estate.
 Ancillary probate gives North Carolina courts authority over property located in this state.

 1. Determine if ancillary probate is needed.
 If the decedent left no property in North Carolina, you generally don’t need ancillary probate.
-But any real estate, bank accounts, or other assets here trigger this process.
+But North Carolina real estate or certain other assets here may require this process.

 2. Identify the primary personal representative.
 The Tennessee court will appoint a personal representative—or executor—who oversees the main probate case.
 That person, or a qualified successor, petitions in North Carolina.

 3. File a petition in the appropriate county.
-Under North Carolina General Statutes § 28A-6-1, you file your ancillary probate petition in the clerk of superior court of the county where the property sits.
+Under North Carolina General Statutes § 28A-26-1, you file your ancillary probate petition in the office of the clerk of superior court.
 You will submit:

 • A certified copy of the decedent’s will, if one exists;